 A more reliable record was achieved by Stephen James O’Meara in May 1990; he saw the young crescent with the unaided eye 15 hours and 32 minutes after new moon.
 The record for youngest moon spotted with the eye using an optical aid passed to Mohsen Mirsaeed in 2002, who saw the moon 11 hours and 40 minutes after new moon.
 But Legault’s photograph at the instant of new moon?
 That record can only be duplicated, not surpassed.

 The moon passes more or less between the Earth and sun once each month at new moon.
 Then, unless you have a set-up like Thierry Legault’s, you will not see the moon because it is crossing the sky with the sun during the day.
 About a day after new moon, you’ll see a very thin waxing crescent moon setting shortly after the sun.
 The young moon appears as lighted crescent in the twilight sky, often with the darkened portion of the moon glowing dimly with earthshine.

 How young a moon you can expect to see with your eye depends on the time of year and on sky conditions.
 It’s possible to see the youngest moons – the thinnest crescents, nearest the sunset – around the spring equinox.
 That would be March for the Northern Hemisphere or September for the Southern Hemisphere.

-Bottom line: What’s the youngest moon you can see with your eye?
-In general, it’s really tough to spot a moon less than about 20 hours old – that’s 20 hours after new moon, when the passed more or less between the Earth and sun for that monthly orbit.
-In July 2013, astrophotographer Thierry Legault captured a moon at the instant the moon was new.
+Bottom line: In July 2013, astrophotographer Thierry Legault captured a moon at the instant the moon was new.
 His photo, shown here, shows the thinnest possible crescent and the youngest possible moon.